 But over 40% go to the trouble of a novel outline of a few pages or more with just over 10% of those doing a rough draft in detail.

 How do you edit your book?

+Writing a book to publishing standard is all about the edit.
 When it comes to the editing process, almost 10% of our professional writers heading towards traditional publishing will turn to book writing software again to edit, but the majority (over half) carry on at that computer to edit their entire manuscript.
 Just over 12% have very obliging editors or literary agents who take that first draft towards the next step in the publishing process.

 Before you got published, how many books did you write?